 34 Fort hill

 The shop, often affectionately referred to as the smallest store in Margate, charmed Davy with its elegant facade, unique layout, and position on the edge of the Old Town that overlooks the Turner Contemporary.

-After carefully reinstating and elevating the building's original features, he converted the space into a private gallery and creative studio that showcases work from a growing network of queer artists and makers.
+After carefully reinstating and elevating the building's original features, he converted the space into a private gallery and creative studio that showcased work from a diverse network of queer artists and makers.

+34 Fort hill